Both primary and secondary succession begin with pioneer species ... | Channels for Pearson+

 1

-Understand the concept of ecological succession: Primary succession occurs in areas where no previous life existed (e.g., bare rock), while secondary succession occurs in areas where a disturbance has removed existing life but soil remains intact.
+Understand the concept of ecological succession: Primary succession occurs in areas where no previous life existed (e.g., bare rock after a volcanic eruption), while secondary succession occurs in areas where a disturbance has removed existing life but soil remains (e.g., after a forest fire).

-Define pioneer species: Pioneer species are the first organisms to colonize a disturbed or newly formed habitat.
-They are typically hardy and adaptable, capable of surviving in harsh conditions with limited resources.
+Recognize the role of pioneer species: Pioneer species are the first organisms to colonize an area during succession.
+They are typically hardy and adapted to survive in harsh or disturbed environments, such as bare rock or nutrient-poor soil.

-Examine the role of pioneer species: Pioneer species modify the environment by breaking down rock into soil, adding organic matter, and creating conditions suitable for other species to establish themselves.
+Identify the characteristics of pioneer species: These species are usually small, fast-growing, and capable of reproducing quickly.
+They often include organisms like lichens, mosses, and certain grasses that can tolerate extreme conditions and begin the process of soil formation.

-Evaluate the options provided: Pioneer species do not require nutrient-rich soil to establish themselves, nor do they eliminate all other species through competition.
-They are not always large, slow-growing plants; instead, they are often small, fast-growing organisms like lichens or mosses.
+Clarify why large, slow-growing trees or species requiring well-developed soil are not pioneer species: These organisms typically appear later in succession, once the environment has been stabilized and enriched by earlier colonizers.

-Conclude that the correct answer is: Pioneer species are the first to colonize disturbed or newly formed habitats, modifying the environment for later species.
+Conclude that pioneer species are essential for initiating ecological succession by modifying the environment (e.g., breaking down rock into soil, adding organic matter) to make it suitable for subsequent species, eventually leading to the establishment of more complex communities.

 Watch next